DioxusLabs/docsite/docs-src/0.5/en/reference/event_handlers.md

 ## Handler Props

 Sometimes, you might want to make a component that accepts an event handler.
-A simple example would be a `FancyButton` component, which accepts an `on_click` handler:
+A simple example would be a `FancyButton` component, which accepts an `onclick` handler:

 ```rust, no_run
 {{#include src/doc_examples/event_handler_prop.rs:component_with_handler}}